pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 ### Local Tone Mapping

 Local tone mapping internally encodes RGB values logarithmically (they are then decoded at the output, so no problem at at this level), then applies a bilateral blur to these logarithmic values.
-As we saw above, the theory is clear: a blur, on anything non-linear, produces halos  and fringes.
+As we saw above, theory is clear: a blur, on anything non-linear, produces halos  and fringes.
 And as promised, the default setting range of this module is much reduced, so that users have become accustomed to merging the output of the module with low opacity -- this is only hiding the misery.